davidrhoden/davidrhoden-basic-netlify/timeline/laminated-diploma-dec-15-1991.md

 ---
-title: Here's my college diploma, laminated.
+title: My college diploma, laminated.
 date: 1991-12-15T16:00:00.000Z
 summary: I got this in the mail from the alumni association at UT.
 I shoulda put a penny for scale.
 excerpt: I got this in the mail from the alumni association at UT.
 I shoulda put a penny for scale.